 - The Head of the Department, on behalf of the Department of Environmental Sciences and Policy, will monitor the work and attendance of all students.
 This is for the benefit of the students and helps to ensure that you are coping with the work and are managing to complete the assignments given to you satisfactorily and on schedule. - Unless otherwise noted in course descriptions, students are expected to attend all scheduled classes of all mandatory units and those for which they have registered and must be familiar with their contents.
-For those courses which have different attendance policy, professors communicate this to students in advance.
-In special cases that involve more than one day's absence (active participation in a conference, urgent family matter, etc.) the student must (i) inform any affected course instructor(s) and make arrangements for making up for the missed course materials; (ii) compile documentation that justifies the absence (e.g., conference invitation and program); and (iii) submit a request to the Head of Department for approval for the absence with documents related to points (i) and (ii) attached. - Students must produce coursework by the specified deadlines as required in the program and attendance at all examinations is compulsory.
+For those courses which have different attendance policies, professors communicate this to students in advance.
+In special cases that involve more than one day's absence (active participation in a conference, urgent family matter, etc.) the student must (i) inform any affected course instructor(s) and make arrangements for making up for the missed course materials; (ii) compile documentation that justifies the absence (e.g., conference invitation and program); and (iii) submit a request to the Head of Department for approval for the absence with documents related to points (i) and (ii) attached. - Any employment taken on by a student during the period of study must follow CEU's Policy on Student Employment and must not interfere with the student's studies.
+Specifically, employment (or other extracurricular activities) should not coincide with classes on courses the student is taking for credit.
+Please note that students from outside the EU are also required by Austrian law to obtain a work permit prior to the commencement of any paid employment and are usually not allowed to work more than a maximum of 20 hours per week.
+For more information, please see Work and Your CEU Studies. - Students must produce coursework by the specified deadlines as required in the program and attendance at all examinations is compulsory.